Project 1 - Reflections

 He has established a very successful career over the years and has been commissioned to do work for many big names.

+His photographs are of a very high quality and capture the sharpness of the landscapes and cityscapes that he captures.
 This photograph has a very menacing feel to it, mainly because of the darkness of the clouds and the way in which they shrink with the bridge.
 As a viewer it makes me feel as if I'm trapped in this dark and secluded spot with the lights of the city in the distance equalling to safety and warmth.

 I really like this photograph because of the way Pearson managed to capture the birds both in flight and on the ground.
 Having the photograph in a greyish/sepia tone gives it an almost nightmarish feel because a lot of the birds captured in flight are blurred and stretched out.